 All of the Iowa 10 were given proper medication for their many health issues, put on a healthy diet, and finally received the care they needed.
 After 3 years with no space to run, they all ran a bit oddly at first, but with time they’ve adjusted to their new life and home.
 They have all become much stronger and healthier, although they have had some drama due to shifting pack dynamics and further health issues.
 So far, Cassie, Ghost, and Lady have joined the Big Pack in the Sky.

 World-famous, award-winning fantasy writer, George R. R. Martin and his wife Parris McBride-Martin, are long-time supporters of Wild Spirit Wolf Sanctuary.
 Parris thought it would be a wonderful gift to her husband to name one of our un-named rescues after one of the characters in her husband’s beloved book series, “A Song of Fire and Ice.”
 The genius world created in his books has now brilliantly come alive in the HBO series, “Game of Thrones.”

-We could not imagine what a blessing it was when the Martins decided to become Pack Mama and Pack Daddy for all of our rescues from Iowa.
-These rescues went from unknown, unnamed, and unwanted to becoming part of an epic creation, thanks to their Pack Parents.
-The Martins have come to visit them and continue to support their wolf pack with merchandise fundraisers, donations (including a new walk-in freezer!), and on-going fundraisers like Westeros Certificates.
+We could not imagine what a blessing it was when they decided to become Pack Mama and Pack Daddy for all of our rescues from Iowa.
+It’s hard to express how honored we are to have our rescued wolf-dog family become a part of this truly epic creation.
+The Martins have come to visit them and continue to support their wolf pack with merchandise fundraisers, donations, like a new walk-in freezer, and on-going fundraisers like Westeros Certificates.
+Mr. Martin also loaned his star powers to a fundraiser to build them a brand new habitat!
 With Mr. Martin’s help, we’ve raised $150,000 to build larger habitats for this deserving family.